Alliance Makes Difference? Maximizing Social Welfare in Cross-Silo Federated Learning: Conclusion

 \section{Conclusion}

-In this paper, we model the cross-silo FL game among organizations as a public goods game, revealing the social dilemma in cross-silo FL game theoretically.
+In this paper, we model the cross-silo FL game among organizations as a public goods game, revealing the social dilemma in the cross-silo FL game theoretically.
 In order to overcome the social dilemma, we propose a brand-new method using the MMZD to solve the social welfare maximization problem.
-By the means of the MMZD, an individual organization can unilaterally control social welfare at a certain level, regardless of other organizations' strategies.
+By the means of the MMZD, an individual organization can unilaterally control the social welfare at a certain level, regardless of other organizations' strategies.
 Meanwhile, we explore the MMZDA consisting of multiple MMZD organizations, which further improves the control of the maximum social welfare.
 Moreover, our approaches can maintain the stability and sustainability of the system without extra cost.
-Simulation results prove that the MMZD strategy can efficiently and effectively control social welfare, which reduces the loss from selfish behaviors.
+Simulation results prove that the MMZD strategy can efficiently and effectively control the social welfare.
+Furthermore, the MMZDA achieves a larger maximum social welfare, which shows its superiority in reducing the loss from selfish behaviors.

 \ifCLASSOPTIONcaptionsoff

 \fi